Skip to content

 Commonly referenced dosage ranges in the literature and research community:

-• Injectable (subcutaneous or intramuscular): 200–500 mcg per day, administered once or twice daily near the site of injury
+• Injectable (subcutaneous or intramuscular): 200–500 mcg per day, administered once or twice daily near the site of injury — see our subcutaneous injection technique reference

 • Oral (capsule form): 500 mcg–1 mg per day; primarily studied for gut-related applications